 Drinking the local water

 Those living in the United States, Canada, and Western Europe appreciate the high health standards of tap water.
-With the turn of a knob, we enjoy high-quality water without the worry of bacteria or pollutants.
-However, not every destination enjoys the same quality standards.
+But not every destination enjoys the same standard of cleanliness and living.

 Some developing nations do not have the infrastructure many travelers are accustomed to at home, meaning the tap water may be compromised.
-As a result, those who drink tap water may become sick rather quickly.
+As a result, those who drink tap water may become sick rather quickly due to bacteria and other uncommon threats..

 When traveling around the world, savvy travelers know to primarily drink from sealed bottles of water.